TokageItLab/ArktoonPlusT-Shaders/README.md

 ## License

 This repository is under MIT License.
-See LICENSE and LICENSE2.
+See LICENSE.